 - an annual report to the Minister of Health and;

-- a six-monthly report to the provider of health services, whose employees and agents participate in the activity.
+- an annual report to the provider of health services, whose employees and agents participate in the activity.